First Thursday of Each Month (Jan. 2, Feb. 6, Mar. 5, April 2)

 Join us on the first Thursday of each month for hour-long programs designed just for your young nature lovers.
 Every session will include a story, an encounter with a live animal, and an activity or craft.
 Bring your kids out to White Memorial for a jam-packed hour of hands-on learning.
 Parents, we ask that you stay for the duration of the program.
 Meet in the A.B.
 Ceder Room.
 4-5pm.
 Advanced registration is required.
 Members: $8/child per session or $25/whole series, Non-Members: $12/child per session or $45/whole series.

-Join birder Kristi Dranginis (founder of Bird Mentor: www.BirdMentor.com) on the second Tuesday of each month (**Except February) for a golden opportunity to dive deep into the practice of Instinctive Birding.
+It’s a girl’s prerogative to change her mind!
+Instinctive Birding was not scheduled in February but Kristi changed her mind!
+YAY!
+Join birder Kristi Dranginis (founder of Bird Mentor: www.BirdMentor.com) on the second Tuesday of each month for a golden opportunity to dive deep into the practice of Instinctive Birding.
 Winter is a wonderful time to participate in this nearly lost art.
 Learn to interpret the subtle signs and voices of the birds while also becoming more proficient with your bird ID skills.

 We’ll begin observing the unfolding story of the landscape with a bird sit.
 Please bring something to sit on (camp chair, cushion, etc) and a blanket to keep you warm if you like.
 Minty hot coco will be provided, so bring your mug.
 We’ll then transition inside where we’ll warm up and peel away the layers of the mysteries that presented themselves to us during our sit.